MASONRY'S MYSTERY:THE ORIGIN OF RITUAL

 in Freemasonry thereby opening the beauties of the Craft to all men, freeborn,

 of good character.
-Thus was established the noblest of Masonic tenets, the
+Thus was established the noblest of Masonic

 universality of mankind, and the Brotherhood of men.
 In 1723, Dr. Anderson